+Additionally, SCWDB is in the process of assembling a standing Diversity, Equity, Inclusion, and Accessibility Committee to advise the board and its partners on ensuring equitable access to programs.
 The Chair may appoint ad hoc committees to address any needed action or special project that is outside the scope of the committees identified above.

-Please see Attachment 2 for the organizational chart for the workforce development area.
+Please see Appendix 2 for the organizational chart for the workforce development area.

-The individual responsible for ensuring equal employment opportunities and civil rights protection is:
+The individual responsible for ensuring equal employment opportunities and civil rights protection is: Maria Villotti, Program Monitor

-Ryan Russell, Fiscal Specialist Washington Greene Co.
-Job Training Agency, Inc. 351 West Beau Street, Suite 300, Washington, PA 15301
+Washington Greene Co.
+Job Training Agency, Inc.

+351 West Beau Street, Suite 300, Washington, PA 15301

 Phone: 724-229-5083 ext.
-17
+39

-Email: rrussell@washingtongreene.org
+Email: mvillotti@washingtongreene.org